Beginning Tapestry Weaving Techniques: Weaving Circular Shapes

 6. “Now that you know how to create rounded edges by increasing weft rows by 1 or 2 warps, you can include circles, ovals, half circles, wavy lines, crescent shapes, scallops, and more in your designs.
 You can also design cartoons for more intricate patterns.”

-You’ll learn countless other beginning tapestry weaving techniques and stitches in DIY Woven Art, and with the Tapestry Weaving Starter Kit, you’ll have the equipment on hand to get creative right away.
+You’ll learn countless other beginning tapestry weaving techniques and stitches in DIY Woven Art.

 P.S.
 Do you have a different way of weaving circular shapes on a tapestry loom?
 Comment and share your method!